Are you a NYC teen in foster care, or formerly in foster care, with a personal story to tell?

 If you’re a teen and like the idea of writing stories that will help your peers, Youth Communication is the place for you.

 We have two publications: YouthComm, a magazine for teens; and Represent, our publication by and for youth in foster care.
-(If you are not in foster care, learn more about how to write for other teen-written publication, YouthComm magazine.)
+(If you are not in foster care, learn how to apply for the YouthComm writing program here.)

+You are welcome to attend in person or remotely.
 If you attend in person, a two-trip MetroCard will also be provided.
 Proper PPE and health guidelines will be followed and enforced.
-All writers must submit proof of vaccination.
-All writers, regardless of documentation status, can receive the story payments.
+All writers, regardless of documentation status, can receive story payments.

 •Writers must be in high school and between the ages of 15 and 20.